Key Benefits of Equine Pro

 As the pellets are made from long miscanthus fibre’s they will expand to create an ultra absorbent natural bed which is easy to maintain and long lasting.

-During our unique manufacturing process, miscanthus is heat treated, then protected with ‘Protek’ a revolutionary anti-bacterial treatment prior to being bagged into 15kg and 1000kg bags.
+During our unique manufacturing process, miscanthus is heat treated, before being protected with ‘Protek’ a revolutionary anti-bacterial treatment

 Protek EnviroCair Veterinary concentrate is DEFRA approved and AHVLA tested and is proven to kill 99.999% of bacteria, virus and fungi for up to 14 days, keeping your equine bed healthy and hygienic.
 Protek is fully approved for competition horses.